open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 The GitHub way is the organization owns the golden source repo, and developers fork the code.
 We will cover forks in a minute.

-The project owner here will act like an organization and 'own' the golden source of the code
+The project maintainer here will act like an organization and 'own' the golden source of the code

 -->